downplay/downright/README.md

 ### 0.2.3

-- Added alternate BEM build to enable styling by global CSS
+- Added alternate build with BEM classnames to enable styling by global CSS
+- Allow className to be passed into the ContextMenuProvider, this will be appended to *all* rendered elements

 ### 0.2.2